Senior NLP Scientist | Proven Leader in Driving Business Impact with AI

 Would you how would you leverage different elements to create a WhatsApp chatbot for travel inquiries?

 I think this platform is not very smooth.
 I have missed that question.
 A lot of questions I have missed.
 How do you design a scalable slot to handle degradation?
-I have not scale it and stuff.
+I have not scaled it and stuff.
 I have not designed Spark, but I have used Spark jobs by Spark.
-I have used it where we can take a larger volume of data, and, uh, we can apply map reduce on top of it, and we can make it super fast.
-So that I have worked on but not designing.
+I have used it where we can take a larger volume of data, and we can apply map reduce on top of it, and we can make it super fast.
+So, I have worked on that but not designing.

 Suppose there is a tie PyTorch model for image classification that is yielding low accuracy than expected.
-What steps with the within the machine learning model evaluating process would you examine to debug and improve the model performance?
-Okay.
-So we have model classifier.
-Entropies there.
-We have used item optimizer, okay, for a box and image labels class.
-We are using optimizer.0 grad, and we are then evaluating the model.
+What steps would you examine within the machine learning model evaluating process to debug and improve the model performance?
+Okay, so we have a model classifier with entropies.
+We've used item optimizer for a box and image labels class.
+We are using an optimizer with a gradient, and we're then evaluating the model.
 Okay?
-So while evaluating the model, we found that it is yielding low accuracy.
-Okay.
-So now if it is yielding a lean low accuracy, we can try to change the loss function maybe.
-We can try to change the different optimizers.
-So there is Adam optimizer used there.
-We can try to use with different optimizers and see that we can change the learning rate.
-The first thing that will come to my mind is changing the hyperparameter.
-That is the learning rates.
-Okay?
-Uh, then we can add some more process to improve the accuracy like early stopping checkpoints.
+While evaluating the model, we found that it's yielding low accuracy.
+If it's yielding low accuracy, we can try to change the loss function.
+We can try to change different optimizers, such as the Adam optimizer used there.
+We can try to use different optimizers and see if we can change the learning rate.
+The first thing that will come to mind is changing the hyperparameters, specifically the learning rate.
+That's okay?
+Then we can add some more processes to improve the accuracy, like early stopping and checkpoints.
 We can do that.
-Okay?
-Uh, we can check that whether it is overfit or underfit.
-If it is overfit, we can apply these techniques like I said to you, changing the learning rates.
-We can also try to, uh, hardly stop it so that it doesn't overfit.
-And if it is under fit, we will try to augment the data more, increase more data because it is image classifier so we can do all that.
+We can check whether it's overfit or underfit.
+If it's overfit, we can apply techniques like changing the learning rates.
+We can also try to use regularization to prevent overfitting.
+And if it's underfit, we'll try to augment the data more, increase more data because it's an image classifier, so we can do that.

 You are given with the following as well query that is intended to calculate the average rate of what it is missing a clause, and it's currently returning an incorrect result.
 Identify the missing clause that is